mgutz/logxi/README.md

 The "happy" formatter has more options

+*   pretty - puts each key-value pair indented on its own line

-*   fit - will try to fit a key-value pair onto the same line.
+    "happy" default to fitting key-value pair onto the same line.
 If result characters are longer than `maxcol` then the pair will be put on the next line and indented

-    "happy" defaults to pretty mode where it puts each key-value pair on its own line and indented

 *   maxcol - maximum number of columns before forcing a key to be on its own line.
 If you want everything on a single line, set this to high